apal21/nextjs-progressbar/README.md

 * `startPosition`: to set the default starting position : `0.3 = 30%`.
 * `stopDelayMs`: time for delay to stop progressbar in `ms`.
 * `height`: height of progressbar in `px`.
-* `showOnShallow`: boolean, choose whether you want the progressbar to display if you're navigating shallowly inside one page.
+* `showOnShallow`: You can choose whether you want the progressbar to be displayed if you're using shallow routing.
+It takes a boolean.
 Learn more about shallow routing [in Next.js docs](https://nextjs.org/docs/routing/shallow-routing).

 ### Advanced Config
 You can use [other configurations](https://github.com/rstacruz/nprogress#configuration) which NProgress provides by adding a JSON in `options` props.